 Company Facilities.
 Environmental controls are generally imposed under Irish law through property planning legislation, specifically the Local Government (Planning and Development) Acts of 1963 to 1999, the Planning and Development Act 2000 and regulations made thereunder.
 At Dublin Airport, Ryanair operates on land controlled by the DAA.
 Planning permission for its facilities has been granted in accordance with both the zoning and planning requirements of Dublin Airport.
 There is also specific Irish environmental legislation implementing applicable EU directives and regulations, to which Ryanair adheres.
-From time to time, noxious or potentially toxic substances are held on a temporary basis within Ryanair's engineering facilities at Dublin Airport, Glasgow (Prestwick) and London (Stansted).
-However, at all times Ryanair's Glasgow (Prestwick) and London (Stansted).
-However, at cordance with the Environmental Protection Act of 1996 and Duty of Care Waste Regulations.
+From time to time, noxious or potentially toxic substances are held on a temporary basis within Ryanair's engineering facilities at Dublin Airport, Glasgow (Prestwick), London (Stansted), Frankfurt (Hahn), Stockholm (Skavsta), Oslo (Rygge) and Kaunas.
+However, at all times Ryanair's storage and handling of these substances complies with the relevant regulatory requirements.
+At Ryanair's Glasgow (Prestwick) and London (Stansted) maintenance facilities, all normal waste is removed in accordance with the Environmental Protection Act of 1996 and Duty of Care Waste Regulations.
 For special waste removal, Ryanair operates under the Special Waste Regulations 1998.
 At all other facilities Ryanair adheres to all local and EU regulations.

 Ryanair's Policy on Noise and Emissions.
 Ryanair is committed to reducing emissions and noise through investments in "next generation" aircraft and engine technologies and the implementation of certain operational and commercial decisions to minimize the environmental impact of its operations.
-Ryanair is currently the industry leader in terms of environmental efficiency and is constantly working towards improving its performance.
+According to the latest Air Travel Carbon and Energy Efficiency Report published by Brighter Planet, Ryanair is the industry leader in terms of environmental efficiency, and the Company is constantly working towards improving its performance.

 In December 2005, Ryanair completed the fleet replacement program it commenced in 1999.
-All of Ryanair's older Boeing 737-200A aircraft were replaced with Boeing 737-800 "next generation" aircraft, and Ryanair now operates a single-aircraft-type fleet of Boeing 737-800 "next generation" aircraft with an average age of only 2.77 years.
+All of Ryanair's older Boeing 737-200A aircraft were replaced with Boeing 737-800 "next generation" aircraft, and Ryanair now operates a single-aircraft-type fleet of Boeing 737-800 "next generation" aircraft with an average age of just over 3.8 years.
 The design of the new aircraft is aimed at minimizing drag, thereby reducing the rate of fuel burn and noise levels.
 The engines are also quieter and more fuel-efficient.
+Furthermore, by moving to an all Boeing 737-800 "next generation" fleet, Ryanair reduced the unit emissions per passenger due to the inherent capacity increase in the Boeing 737-800 aircraft.
+The Boeing 737-800 "next generation" aircraft have a significantly superior fuel-burn to passenger-kilometer ratio than Ryanair's former fleet of Boeing 737-200A aircraft.
 See "-Aircraft" above for details on Ryanair's fleet plan.

-Ryanair has completed the process of installing winglets on all of its existing aircraft and all future aircraft will also be fitted with winglets.
+Ryanair has also installed winglets on all of its existing aircraft and all future aircraft will also be fitted with winglets.
 Winglets reduce both the rate of fuel burn and carbon dioxide emissions by approximately 4% and also reduce noise emissions.